HIKING HOME PADDLING

 Check out the river bank in here too!
 I’m wondering what kinds of creatures might live in all those holes you see?

-Anyway, just upriver from this creek you’re going to start to see quite a bit of industry on the West Virginia side as you make your way around the first right curve in the river.
-Coming up is a very large American Electric Power (AEP) operation.
-At the time of this writing it actually consists of two power plants - the Mountaineer Power Plant (which is staying) and the Philip Sporn which is set to be demolished.
-The whole thing runs for nearly 3 river miles on the right side and, needless to say, I paddled around this area very carefully well - on the Ohio side. :)
+Anyway, just upriver from the creek you’re going to start to see quite a bit of industry on the West Virginia side as you make your way around the first right curve.
+Here lies a very large American Electric Power (AEP) operation which, at the time of this writing, consists of two power plants.
+The Mountaineer Power Plant which is staying and the Philip Sporn Power Plant which is set to be demolished.
+The whole thing runs for nearly 3 river miles and, needless to say, I paddled around this area very carefully as you’re apt to see several vessels.
+I actually encountered two today, both of McGinnis, Inc. One approached me heading downstream as I paddled (the Bruce D.) while the other had passed me previously heading upriver toward this point (the Mr. King).
+They converged here...

-Below are some more photos from different points around the power plant, all taken from the perspective of someone looking downriver.
-In the last one you'll see the towboat Andy Mullins (it's the one with the red crane) around the still-remaining Sporn Plant which is the structure at the far left.
+In this last photo you'll see the towboat Andy Mullins (it's the one with the red crane) around the still-remaining Sporn Power Plant which is at the far left (in 2024 nothing was left standing here, save for the structures down along the river bank).

 Continuing on, you’ll see some power lines up near mile 241.
 Here lie some moorings on the Ohio side for a business that I can’t seem to find the name of, while at the same point in West Virginia you’ll find an AEP water intake and what looks to be a grain storage location.
 When I got to one of the power line towers, however, I spotted something a little more interesting - a huge nest with the “owner” perched on it!
 This looks like an osprey to me, but I’m not sure...